Hexworks/the-cogitator/_posts/2017-02-28-web-design-cheat-sheet.md

 ## Did I pick the right colors?

 Black text on white background is hardly ideal for brightly lit screens so you should pick some colors which have enough contrast but do not burn your eyes out.
 You can use [Paletton](http://paletton.com/#uid=1000u0kllllaFw0g0qFqFg0w0aF) to mix something up or you can pick one which is created by others from [Colourlovers](http://www.colourlovers.com/palettes).
-If you pick one color for background and two complementer colors for content and emphasis you will do fine for start.
+If you pick one color for background and two complementary colors for content and emphasis you will do fine for start.
 Typical content which need emphasis: links, tables, code blocks.

 ## Am I using the right font?